 Remember, as with any medication, in order to see the full benefits of your treatment, it’s important to take your medicine as prescribed.
 Not everyone’s experience with DMTs is the same, so you may have to try a few options before finding one that’s right for you.

+It’s important to talk about the benefits and risks of MS treatment with your healthcare provider.
 Every treatment will have its own risks, and they may be different from the risks for other treatments.
 It’s important for you to not only understand these risks, but also to decide which risks you are willing to take.

 Treatments like a DMT aim to work at the “root” of MS disease activity—and at the “root” there’s a problem with the immune system.
 Although we don’t know how all DMTs work, it’s thought that some may have an impact on the immune system.
 Be sure to ask your healthcare provider about side effects and how you can monitor them.